Loans, tenancies and mortgages are all products that a guarantor can co-sign to enable a customer to get credit.

 Say we're agreeing to back our child on their first mortgage, and they can only afford so much on their own, but with a guarantor they can get 50% more - and it may also be possible to limit our exposure to cover just the extra amount.

-Guarantor loans are a relatively new product, and there are concerns that guarantors aren't having it made clear to them exactly what they're responsible for - something that, at the time of writing, the Financial Conduct Authority are investigating.
+Guarantor loans are a relatively new product, and there are concerns that guarantors aren't having it made clear to them exactly what they're responsible for - something that Citizens Advice made clear in a 2017 briefing note.

-Even so, guarantors cannot be held liable for any obligations they aren't fully aware of, or for terms in an agreement which are deemed to be unfair - which Citizens Advice say may be the case if they create a "significant imbalance" between the parties involved.
+Even so, guarantors cannot be held liable for any obligations they aren't fully aware of, or for terms in an agreement which are deemed to be unfair - which may be the case if they create a significant imbalance between the parties involved.

 With tenancy agreements, subsequent variations in the agreement discharge the guarantor's liability unless they are made with the guarantor's consent.